vandriodd/react-and-roll/midu-course/00-twitter-follow-card/README.md

 <Component title="Hello World" />;
 ```

+They are the base of the component, because they allow you to pass data to the component and make it dynamic/reusable.

 ### Styles in React

 There are several ways to add styles to a React component, because React doesn't have a built-in way to add styles.
 Some of the most common ways are: